opentok/Opentok-Python-SDK/README.rst

 Working with Archives
 ~~~~~~~~~~~~~~~~~~~~~

+You can only archive sessions that use the OpenTok Media
+Router (sessions with the media mode set to routed).

 You can start the recording of an OpenTok Session using the ``opentok.start_archive(session_id)``
 method.
 This method takes an optional keyword argument ``name`` to assign a name to the archive.